Aliases for CD207 Gene

 GeneCards Summary for CD207 Gene

 CD207 (CD207 Molecule) is a Protein Coding gene.
-Diseases associated with CD207 include Letterer-Siwe Disease and Langerhans Cell Sarcoma.
-Among its related pathways are Immune System and Antigen processing-Cross presentation.
+Diseases associated with CD207 include Birbeck Granule Deficiency and Histiocytosis.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
 GO annotations related to this gene include carbohydrate binding and mannose binding.
 An important paralog of this gene is CLEC4F.

 UniProtKB/Swiss-Prot for CD207 Gene